 First of all, let me say that I know Serbian food very well.
 After all, I was born in Belgrade and lived with Serbian food until I moved to England.
 But it’s also true that I haven’t been living there for a very long time, in which I was exposed to different cuisines.
 There is no English cuisine as such, so I’m really talking about international food such as Italian, Spanish, Turkish, Thai, Chinese, Indian and also from many other world countries that are widely available in London.

-People in Serbia eat tasty, good food.
+People in Serbia eat good, tasty food.
 The standard is high and, whichever restaurant you go to, you will have a good meal.
-But that doesn’t mean that food that the Serbs eat is healthy.
-In fact, I would go a step further and would say that people there eat rather unhealthily.
+But that doesn’t mean that the food that Serbs eat is healthy.
+In fact, I would go a step further and say that people there eat rather unhealthily.
 I was there long enough to come to this conclusion.
 I also want to say that, when I lived there, I certainly didn’t see the local nutritional habits that way.
-Can delicious food really be unhealthy?
+Can delicious food be unhealthy?

 So, let’s have a look at what I had during my most recent stay in Belgrade.
 Through my culinary experiences, we can examine which food was healthy, but also my unhealthy escapades.

 When you stay in Belgrade for a longer period of time, perhaps the best place where you can buy food are the green markets.
 There are many of them in Belgrade and, if you are close to one, it should be your main source of food.

 But keep in mind that they only sell seasonal products.
 I arrived to Belgrade in early July, it was almost the end of the cherries season.
 I don’t know how many kilos of cherries I ate while they were available.
 They are a pure luxury in England, while in Serbia you can buy one kilogram for a fraction of the price that you would pay in supermarkets in England.
 Afterwards, grapes, watermelons, peppers arrived and so on.